ssfsx17/ffpnp/Jobs/RedMage.md

 - Attack
 - Defend
 - Charge
-- Red Magic - If the spell is not unlocked via Black Mage or White Mage, then its MP cost is doubled.
+- Red Magic - If the spell is not unlocked for choice action via Black Mage or White Mage, then its MP cost is doubled.
 - Item

 Supports: